osbytes/crypt.fyi/README.md

 - Cryptographically secure and unique encryption key per secret
 - Optional password protection (layered encryption)
   - Password is not embedded in the URL and is ideally shared/transmitted separately from the URL
+- IP-based access restrictions
+  - Limit access to specific IP addresses or CIDR ranges
+- Configurable read count limits
+  - Set maximum number of times a secret can be accessed
+  - Alternative to burn-after-reading for controlled sharing
 - No server-side logging of sensitive data
 - Automatic data expiration
 - TLS transport encryption